 This course introduces students to the essential concepts of chemistry, both in preparation for future study and for participation in society as informed citizens.
 Investigations, experiments and research projects illustrate the evolving nature of scientific discovery, focusing on the composition and behavior of matter.
 Students develop strong scientific literacy skills, including the ability to read scientific publications and to communicate their opinions and knowledge in written and oral expression.
 Class discussions and investigations on the role of science in addressing social, environmental and medical needs encourage students to develop their own value systems and consider the place of science and technology in society.

 This mathematically intensive, college-level course explores the connection between events at the molecular level and large-scale, observable phenomena.
 Through a combination of lectures, laboratory experiments, and classroom demonstrations, students become familiar with fundamental chemical principles and their applications to such topics as reaction rates, acid-base chemistry and electrochemical cells.
-Students heavily use problem-solving skills, as well as data analysis and interpretation.
+The class heavily emphasizes problem-solving skills as well as data analysis and interpretation.
 Students who are successful in this course will be qualified to take the Advanced Placement exam.

 Anatomy and Physiology